 Major Piano Scales

-The major scale is one of the most fundamental and widely used scales in Western music.
-Known for its bright and happy sound, it forms the basis of many musical compositions across various genres.
-It consists of seven distinct notes following the interval pattern: whole, whole, half, whole, whole, whole, half, which gives the scale its characteristic sound.
-The major scale serves as the foundation for building chords, understanding key signatures, and developing melodies.
-To play a major scale, start with the root note and follow the interval pattern - for example, the C major scale consists of C, D, E, F, G, A, B, and C.
+The major scale is the most fundamental scale in Western music.
+Known for its bright and happy sound, it forms the basis of musical compositions across virtually every genre.
+It consists of seven distinct notes following the interval pattern: whole, whole, half, whole, whole, whole, half (W-W-H-W-W-W-H), or 2-2-1-2-2-2-1 in semitones.